h-a-n-a/mimalloc_rust/README.md

 - Upgraded mimalloc Rust to version v3
 - Changed name from mimalloc to mimalloc-rspack and libmimalloc-sys-rspack
 - Versions of rust crates are changed to v0.2
+- `package.links` was removed in libmimalloc-sys-rspack.
+Now, you will be responsible for not linking multiple copies of the same mimalloc

 [![Latest Version]][crates.io] [![Documentation]][docs.rs]